 Think Tank LINKS Fellowship

-The Think Tank LINKS (Leaders, Innovators, and Knowledge Sharing) Fellowship, an innovative joint program administrated by CIPE and Atlas Corps, offers talented young professionals with strong research backgrounds to shadow researchers and experts at leading U.S. think tanks for six months.
-This program is an opportunity for young professionals from developing countries with strong backgrounds to conduct research in issues of democratic and economic reforms in the United States.
-Similarly, participating host think tanks benefit from receiving full-time, experienced, bilingual professionals engaged in research activities with international perspective.
+The Think Tank LINKS (Leaders, Innovators, and Knowledge Sharing) Fellowship, an innovative joint program of CIPE and Atlas Corps, connects talented young researchers from developing countries with the leading U.S. think tanks.
+Fellows spend six months at their host think tanks researching issues of democratic and economic reforms and gaining valuable experience they apply back home.
+Participating think tanks benefit equally from working with experienced, bilingual professionals with international perspective.

 - Publish and present research results through blogs, articles, and other outlets

-- Participate in Atlas Corps Global Leadership Lab
+- Learn best practices in think tank management through CIPE seminars and Atlas Corps Global Leadership Lab

-- Network with research experts in Washington, DC area and other international young leaders in the Atlas Corps community
+- Network with research experts in Washington, DC and other international young leaders

 - Democratic Governance